-Amardeo Sarma, Chairman of ETSI's ISG INS, said: "This framework will further ease the transparent use of applications and services within and across enterprises and public networks.
+Amardeo Sarma, Chair of ETSI's ISG INS, said: "This framework will further ease the transparent use of applications and services within and across enterprises and public networks.
 It addresses IT and telecommunications services and provides key specifications for the upcoming cloud environment."
 New work items, which will lead to further specifications, have been defined for other highly relevant areas.
 These include establishing an enforcement framework to ensure that key actions are carried out when accessing data and processes, as well as for establishing user consent.

 An example of R&D results that were transferred into the specifications is those from the EU project SWIFT that focused on extending identity functions and federation to the network.
 SWIFT had developed and validated a cross-layer Identity Framework to improve users' "Single Sign-On" experience while supporting privacy and protecting data.
 The ISG's future work foresees the participation of several other EU projects, thus ensuring that the transfer of R&D results into standards continues.